Skip to content

 Is It Hard to Get Into Arizona College-Glendale?
 Acceptance Rate & Requirements

 Based in Glendale, Arizona, Arizona College-Glendale enrolls students across a range of programs.
-The school reports a graduation rate of roughly 85%.
+The graduation rate is roughly 85%.

 Can I Afford It?